twl-dev/wdigital/content/portfolio/fencing.md

 title: "The Academy of Fencing Hong Kong - Google Ads Consultation"
 publishDate: 2023-09-01T10:00:00+08:00
 draft: false
-meta-description: Generate more leads from parents searching for the ideal summer courses for their children with our expert digital marketing strategies.
+meta-description: "Generate more leads from parents searching for the ideal summer courses for their children with our expert digital marketing strategies.
 W Digital specialize in optimizing your online presence through tailored SEO, PPC, and social media techniques, ensuring the Academy of Fencing (HK) to stand out."
 tags: ["SEM", "Lead Generation", "Google Ads", "Website Marketing"]
 categories: ["Portfolio"]
 summary: "Academy of Fencing (Hong Kong), a local fencing school looks for more leads during the summer period, as this is their first time of using Google Ads and search engine marketing.
 The lead quality is much better than on social media platforms."